-So will Facebook continue to be business’s best means of social media-generated sales for the foreseeable future?
-Below are some of the reasons why Facebook continue to dominate social ecommerce:
+So will Facebook continue to be the business’s best means of social media-generated sales for the foreseeable future?
+Below are some of the reasons why Facebook continue to dominate social eCommerce:

-Facebook is doing great in sales conversions for businesses as revealed in a research study by ChannelAdvisor, which looked at online retail trends based on a poll of 200 online retailers including 100 in the US and 100 in the UK.
+Facebook is doing great in sales conversions for businesses as revealed in a research study by ChannelAdvisor.
+The study looked at online retail trends based on a poll of 200 online retailers including 100 in the US and 100 in the UK.

-The study showed that Facebook is performing better than Twitter, Instagram, Pinterest, and others in terms of conversions from social media platforms for the vast majority of those polled.
+The study showed that Facebook is performing better than Twitter, Instagram, Pinterest, and others in terms of conversions from social media platforms.

-In its recent research study, Jirafe.com – commerce data provider – looked at the impact of Pinterest and Facebook across 80,000 profitable ecommerce sites.
+In its recent research study, Jirafe – commerce data provider – looked at the impact of Pinterest and Facebook across 80,000 profitable eCommerce sites.